 A life assurance or investment may be placed or assigned into a legal trust to provide benefits to that trust in the future in the event of a death as an example.
 This may be tax efficient for inheritance tax purposes.

 A type of personal pension where contributions are used to buy shares in funds chosen from a wide range of investments.
 The value of these investments can fall as well as rise but over the longer period they may offer higher returns.
 Costs are normally deducted from the fund.

 When making investments or pension contributions, investors need to understand that the value of the funds invested can fall as well as rise and is not guaranteed.
 Your fund is likely to see volatility in its value over the investment term.

 War Disablement Pension

 A pension for people who have been injured or disabled during wartime, or as a result of their service in Her Majesty’s Armed Forces, subject to certain conditions.

 A pension for people whose husband's, wife's or civil partner's death was caused by, or happened sooner because of, service in Her Majesty's Armed Forces.

 A type of personal pension with contributions that are invested in equities and gilt-edged securities.
 Investments grow as bonuses are added.
 Bonuses reflect stock market performance and other factors, such as administration charges.
-The provider smoothes returns so that some gain in a good year is held back to potentially increase returns in a low return year.
+The provider smooths returns so that some gain in a good year is held back to potentially increase returns in a low return year.

 An employer’s pension scheme established to meet legislative requirements to allow all qualifying employees to save for their retirements, receiving tax relief and employer contributions at the same time.